jellyfin-archive/jellyfin-docs/general/clients/codecs.md

 |PGSSUB|Picture|❌|❌|✅|❌|

 <sup>1</sup>ASS Subtitles are only supported by mkv files.
-Mkv files aren't supported by Firefox.They will always inherently be burned into the video.
-This is not a limitation of JF.
+MKV files aren't supported by Firefox.They will always inherently be burned into the video.
+This is not a limitation of Jellyfin.

 ## [Container Compatibility](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Containers)